kareemAboelatta/Design-Patterns/README.md

 # :star:Behavioral
 * How objects interact together

-# :star:Creational
+# :star:Creational Design Patterns:
-* How to create objects.
+* These patterns are used to create objects in a way that is suitable for a particular situation.
+They deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.

-# :star:Structural
+# :star:Structural Design Patterns:
-* How structural  of every object should be.
+* These patterns deal with object composition, and they help to identify relationships between different objects, How structural  of every object should be.

 ## In this repository i will impelement an example for  every pattern